Roberta Friedman: Work

 Spanning a large number of film and video productions as well as collaborations with new music artists and composers, Friedman's work has been presented extensively in the United States and Europe at the Guggenheim Museum in New York, the Whitney Museum, MOMA, the Pompidou Centre, and other venues.

-Friedman uses film, video and digital hybrids in presenting multi filmworks, such as Straight From Bertha and the Erl King at the Whitney Biennial, the Guggenheim Museum and the Millennium Film Workshop, among others.
-She is currently working on a video and film project is an homage to John Cage's 49 Waltzes.
-With longtime collaborator Daniel Loewenthal, Friedman and Lowenthal are using Cage's concept by creating the Cosmopolis Project.
-A series of video installations with striking visual and sound portraits taken from the streets of Cairo, Beijing, Graz, Detroit, and New York City reflect urban cultures in transition.
+Friedman uses film, video, and digital hybrids in presenting her film works, such as Straight From Bertha and the Erl King at the Whitney Biennial, the Guggenheim Museum and the Millennium Film Workshop, among others.
+She is currently working on a video and film project which is an homage to John Cage's 49 Waltzes.
+With longtime collaborator Daniel Loewenthal, Friedman is using Cage's concept by creating the Cosmopolis Project, a series of video installations with striking visual and sound portraits taken from the streets of Cairo, Beijing, Graz, Detroit, and New York City that reflect urban cultures in transition.